user95f85f/diablo-2-tools/share/diablo-2-tools/MAN_PAGE_SORTA_README.txt

 the scripts in ./bin/ and ./share/diablo-2-tools will fail unless installed.

 <WINDOWS>
 install cygwin to get a linux environment + linux terminal (all installed by default).
-The install exe is on their website. select to install cygwin perl5 package when you install cygwin install golang with the Windows installer on their website.
+The install exe is on their website (https://www.cygwin.com). select to install cygwin perl5 package when you install cygwin install golang with the Windows installer on their website (https://go.dev).
 The installer automatically adds the win32/win64/whatever `go` command to your system %PATH% environmental variable.
 Cygwin inherits the Windows 10/11 %PATH% in its own $PATH and can run Win32/Win64 programs within that environmental variable string/code/thing.
-The go script this project uses assumes your Cygwin installation is on C:\ at C:\cygwin64 Now to run Diablo II tools you just fire up your GUI terminal (which should be available as a shortcutted program on your Desktop) and you're ready to install this project, install it, and use it just like in linux.
+The go script this project uses assumes your Cygwin installation is on C:\ at C:\cygwin64 Now to run Diablo II tools you just fire up your GUI terminal (which should be available as a shortcutted program on your Desktop) and you're ready to install this project, install it (as stated below), and use it just like in linux.
 NOTE: if you download this project's ZIP file you'll want to copy the ZIP file to C:\cygwin64\home\YourWindowsUsername\
       through the Windows explorer.
 That way you can unzip the file in Windows explorer, cd to the directory in your Cygwin terminal, and install/use as-usual